mattparker/lamplighthelp/source/16-6-2_Outcomes.markdown

 ### Adding Score Descriptors

 Sometimes you may want to show descriptors for your {{outcome}}s - this is text which describes what the score for this measurement means.
+These only really make sense with 'score' type measures.
 For example, you may have a scale of 1 - 5 where 1 is 'very unhappy' and 5 is 'very happy'.
 You can add these descriptors to your scores so that they show when the {{outcome}}s are being recorded.
 (You will only see this when you add the {{outcome}} either through {{activity} -> add new -> {{outcome}}, or if you go to the {{oucome}} tab in a profile then click the 'add' button to the right of the page.)

 [{{Outcome Descriptors](16.6.2g.png)